 People of all ages swarm to Florida for the warm weather, vacation atmosphere, and water sources.
 However, the state contains numerous cities that are unique from one another.
 Everyone relocates to Florida for different reasons, so you’ll want to research your options before move-in day.

 Florida is also thriving with small pockets of retirement communities.
-Seniors frequently move to the state because of the pleasant climate, tax advantages and affordable housing.
-While the perfect location for retirement changes person to person, there are some well-known spots that attract travelers looking to settle down.
+Seniors frequently move to the state because of the pleasant climate, tax advantages, and affordable housing.
+While the perfect location for retirement changes from person to person, some well-known spots attract travelers looking to settle down.

 Sarasota is fantastic for retirees who want to catch a glimpse of the west end of Florida.
 From Gulf Coast beaches to the Marie Selby Botanical Gardens, there are too many breathtaking views to mention.
 We find that the senior community enjoys the thriving art scene thanks to hotspots like Art Center Sarasota and Wyland Galleries, with both indoor and outdoor displays available.